 The pellet cooker is a relatively recent innovation in the barbecue field.
 Some smart guys in the Pacific Northwest applied popular pellet stove technology to cooking.
 Their patent expired and a bunch of folks have since entered the fray.
 These units have several upsides:

 - They operate unattended for long periods of time.

 - Pellets of a wide variety are available by mail or at specialty shops.

 On the downside:

 - This very dry fuel combined with ON/OFF control tends to drive combustion temperatures alternately above and below the 650-750F “sweet spot.”
-In general, they produce a lighter flavor profile at higher temperatures and a heavier one at lower temperatures.
+In general, they produce a very light flavor profile at higher temperatures and a much heavier one at lower temperatures.

-- Their system of hoppers, gearmotors, fans, augers and electronics is relatively complex.
+- Their system of hoppers, gear-motors, fans, augers and electronics is relatively complex.
 Fuel must be kept dry to avoid feeding problems such as hopper bridging and auger jams.

 - Some folks enjoy the “Playing-with-Fire” part of making barbecue, and there’s none of that going on with a pellet cooker.